 He groaned and rested his head on her shoulder, pulling out and then pressing back inside.
 The pain was duller this time, and with each thrust it faded a little more.
-Soon all she could feel was another orgasm building in her.
+Soon all she could feel was her next orgasm building, higher and higher.
 The stroking of his fingers against her clit, the feel of his tongue on her nipple, the stretch of his cock inside her all combined to make her whimper and moan and run restless hands over every inch of his skin she could reach.

 This time when she came it was less sharp, less sudden, but it seemed to drag on longer until all she could do was gasp and clutch at him as he groaned one last time and pressed deep, finding his own release.